Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-Edit-The-World.md

 curve, so I'm going to go back to my Blur iterator, and change the blend speed to 1.
 That will prevent the other transform from blending with it.

-Next, i'm going to add in a camera transform.
-So, i'll go to the world editor, and hit the Toggle camera transform button.
+Next, I'm going to add in a camera transform.
+So, I'll go to the world editor, and hit the Toggle camera transform button.
 This will unlock the camera transform.
 By default, this already has a transform added to it.
 It will be linear.